-Fishless cycling method is the correct way of cycling your fish tank since it does not risk fish health even if its hardy fish.
+Fishless cycling method is the correct way of cycling your fish tank since it does not risk fish health even if it’s a hardy fish.
 Some of the alternatives to the traditional method are:

 Media from a mature tank

-The best alternative of fishless cycling is to use the filter media from the old mature aquarium that contains all the beneficial bacteria and aquarium waste.
-This process helps to introduce bacteria from a tank to a new tank that is already been cycled.
-So, you don’t need to wait for bacteria in your tank to start growing naturally.
-This process boosts up the aquarium nitrogen cycle in an aquarium.
+The best choice of fishless cycling is to use the filter media from the old mature aquarium that contains all the beneficial bacteria and aquarium waste.
+This process helps to introduce bacteria to a new tank from an old tank that has already been cycled.
+It won’t be required to wait for bacteria to grow naturally.
+Since the bacteria from an old tank are used, this process boosts up the nitrogen cycle in an aquarium.

 Using fish food

 Next alternative for fishless aquarium cycle is to use fish food.
-It is simple as sprinkling fish food in the new aquarium.
+It is simple as the process involves sprinkling fish food in a new aquarium.
 This process takes a little longer time.
 Over the next few days, the fish food starts to decay and release the waste product containing ammonia into the water.

 Steps to Completing a Fishless Cycling

-In the following steps, we will be discussing the procedure to complete aquarium nitrogen cycle without risking a fish life. i.e. Fishless Cycling Process.
+In the following steps, we will be discussing the procedure to complete the aquarium nitrogen cycle without risking a fish life. i.e., Fishless Cycling Process.

 Step 1 – Ammonia Dosing:

 Fishless cycling process starts with giving a “nitrosamines” bacteria something to eat.
-We simulate the waste of fish by adding ammonia to the fishless cycling process.
-Add 5 ppm of your ammonia to your aquarium.
-After adding ammonia, then regular ammonia and nitrite tests should begin.
-Actually, you could get away with testing only ammonia and looking for the value you will lose.
-Your tank is a closed system, so when you add the ammonia to 5 ppm, it will remain at 5 ppm until the “nitrosamines” bacteria develop in sufficient quantities to reduce ammonia.
+We simulate wastes of fishes by adding ammonia to the fishless cycling process.
+Add 5 ppm of ammonia to your aquarium.
+After adding ammonia, regular ammonia and nitrite tests should begin.
+You can get away with testing only ammonia and looking for the value you will lose.
+Your aquarium is a closed system, so when you add the ammonia to 5 ppm, it will remain at 5 ppm until the “nitrosamines” bacteria develop to sufficient quantities to reduce ammonia.
 Any drop in ppm of ammonia will soon lead to detectable nitrite.

-Step 2 – Maintain Ammonia and Watch Nitrite Levels:
+Step 2 – Maintain Ammonia and Observe Nitrite Levels:

-At this point, the first crew of “nitrosamines” bacteria is in place and is producing nitrite as waste, which will be food for the next crew of “nitrobacteria” bacteria.
+After dosing ammonia into the tank, the first crew of “nitrosamines” bacteria are in place and produce nitrite as waste.
+THese waste will be food for the next crew of “nitrobacteria” bacteria.
 “Nitrosamines” need food to stay alive, so start administering ammonia as needed.
-You may not need to take doses every day; simply test and add as needed, when ammonia read 0 or 1 ppm, continue and add about 2 ppm.
+You may not need to take doses every day; simply test and add as needed, when ammonia read 0 or 1 ppm, add about 2 ppm.

-Apart from that, it is a waiting game for the second group of bacteria to grow exponentially; You know that this has happened when the nitrite shows a drop and nitrate is detected in a test.
-A second important part of this phase is to test ammonia and nitrite and make sure that they don’t exceed 5 ppm.
-It isn’t that important with Ammonia as the bacteria will reduce this if it gets a little too high (from your dosing).
-When your tanks Nitrite reading is above 5 ppm, you need to perform a water change, and then test Nitrite again the next day.
+Apart from that, it is a waiting game for the second group of bacteria to grow exponentially.
+You know that this has happened when the nitrite shows a drop and nitrate is detected in a test.
+Now you need to make sure that ammonia and nitrite don’t exceed 5 ppm.
+When your tanks Nitrite reading is above 5 ppm, you need to change water change, and then test Nitrite again the next day.

 Step 4 – Add your Fish and Other Critters:

-You did it!
-Your time and perseverance have been worth it and now you have optimized your tank to receive new fish, shrimp and any other cattle that you are planning.
-The established beneficial bacteria are strong enough for the full load of the cattle in your tank, so it is not necessary to introduce the fish gradually; you can add all your planned occupants at once if you wish.
-If you delay adding fish, you can continue to administer ammonia daily until you are ready (to continue feeding all the beneficial bacteria).
+Yes, you did it!
+Your time and perseverance have been worth it, and now you have optimized your tank to receive new fish, shrimp and any other critters that you are planning.
+The established beneficial bacteria are strong enough for the full load of the critters in your tank, so it is not necessary to introduce the fish gradually; you can add all your planned occupants at once if you wish.
+If you delay adding fish, you can continue to administer ammonia daily until you are ready (to keep feeding all the beneficial bacteria).
 Once you’re ready, just make your big water change to eliminate the nitrate.